 How to create it?

 Don’t lose your customer when you’re offline.
-There is a leadbot who can assist them with simple questions.
+There is a chatbot who can assist them with simple questions.

 Imagine your website visitors need help immediately.
 But clicking on live chat, they see next:

 Don’t make your website visitors fill out the contact forms and wait for an answer too long.
-Equip your live chat with a leadbot and interact with buyers in real-time.
+Equip your live chat with a chatbot and interact with buyers in real-time.

 Remember a story about proactive messages from the previous paragraph?